Kitt Peak National Observatory Field Trips

 Lunch: Bring your own lunch.
 Kitt Peak is not able to provide lunch for field trips.
 Water fountains/water bottle filling stations are available in the main Visitor Center building and at the McMath-Pierce Solar Telescope Windows Center.

-****CONSTRUCTION NOTE: Due to possible road construction from Sept 30 throughout the fall of 2024, please leave an extra 45 minutes to arrive at the Kitt Peak Visitor Center for the start of your tour****
+****CONSTRUCTION NOTE: Due to possible delays caused by ongoing road construction throughout the fall of 2024, please leave an extra 45 minutes to arrive at the Kitt Peak Visitor Center for the start of your tour****